Reordered Computable Numbers: Reordered Computable Numbers

 Likewise $u_f$, the function $f^\ast$ is not computable in general, even if $f$ is computable.
 Now suppose that $f \colon \IN \to \IN$ is a function such that the series $\sum_{k=0}^{\infty} 2^{-f(k)}$ converges.
 Of course, this implies that $f$ tends to infinity.
-From classical analyis we know that for every bijective function $\sigma \colon \IN \to \IN$ the rearranged series $\sum_{k=0}^{\infty} 2^{-f(\sigma(k))}$ also converges, toward the same limit.
-However, the speed of convergence of the rearranged series may differ from the original series.
+From classical analysis we know that for every bijective function $\sigma \colon \IN \to \IN$ the rearranged series $\sum_{k=0}^{\infty} 2^{-f(\sigma(k))}$ also converges, towards the same limit.
+However, the speed of convergence of the rearranged series may differ from the speed of convergence of the original series.
 Clearly, a rearranged series converges fastest if its biggest jumps are made first.

 \begin{prop} Let $f \colon \IN\to \IN$ be a function such that the series $\sum_{k=0}^{\infty} 2^{-f(k)}$ converges.
 Let $\sigma \colon \IN \to \IN$ be a bijective function.
 Then we have

 for all $n \in \IN$. \end{prop}